nhayase/XROSS/README.md

 # HYS
-HYS is the python-based simulator for nanoscale mulatilayer.
-This is completely free and open source.
+HYS is the Python-based nanoscale multilayer simulator that is completely free and open source.

 Please cite "HYS, arXiv (2024), (https://github.com/nhayase/HYS/)" when you use!!